 Lions Have Been Toothless

-Another thrilling encounter with plenty of goals scored, The Lions got the job done thanks to strikes form Gregory, Cooper and a fantastic 94th minute winner from Wallace to send fans into dreamland.
+Another thrilling encounter with plenty of goals scored, The Lions got the job done thanks to strikes from Gregory, Cooper and a fantastic 94th-minute winner from Wallace to send fans into dreamland.
 Everton thought they had done enough to force the replay, taking it back to Goodison Park with Richarlison and Tosun both on target; however, they didn’t bargain for that late winner and, in the end, could have little complaints about the score.

 Doncaster v Crystal Palace

 Doncaster Rovers enjoy a home advantage as they look to add another upset to a competition that has thrown up a share of surprises already, despite only heading into the Fifth Round stage.
 The club will, of course, need much more than just a familiar setting if they are to eliminate Premier League side Crystal Palace, but there’s enough in their own recent form to ensure the locals prepare for this clash with confidence in the camp.
 They beat Oldham 2-1 in the last round, a result that was to be expected, in all fairness, but nothing can be taken for granted in the FA Cup and for that reason they must get the credit they deserve for dodging a potential banana skin.